nrjones-dev/ps_layer_utility/README.md

 This function is designed to search through the names of selected layers and/or groups for a specific string of text, if found then it replaces it with another string of text that the user specifies.

-1. Enter a string of text into the first field for 'existing text', such as 'OLD'.
+1. Enter a string of text into the first field for 'existing text', such as 'FOO'.
-2. Enter a string of text into the second field for 'new text', such as 'NEW'.
+2. Enter a string of text into the second field for 'new text', such as 'BAR'.
 3. Select all wanted layers/groups.
 4. Click 'Search & Replace Layer Names'